 Given the scope of Glass Lewis' services and business operations, situations inevitably arise in which a real or perceived conflict arises.
-When such situations are potentially material to assessing the objectivity of its research and advice, Glass Lewis employs rigorous safeguards and mitigation measures.
-Glass Lewis also provides prominent disclosure of such potential conflicts on the cover of the relevant Proxy Paper research report to notify client.
+Glass Lewis employs rigorous safeguards and mitigation measures to manage such situations and, when such situations are potentially material to assessing the objectivity of its research and advice, Glass Lewis also provides prominent disclosure of such potential conflicts on the cover of the relevant Proxy Paper research report to notify its clients.